About this report

 * ESD principles are defined in section 3A of the Act.

-* ‘Activities’ are defined as core business (policy work, program delivery and the administration of legislation) and daily corporate operations (use of buildings, energy, vehicles, ICT, etc.)
+* ‘Activities’ are defined as core business (policy work, program delivery and the administration of legislation) and daily corporate operations (use of buildings, energy, vehicles, information and communication technology, etc.).

 This report summarises the department’s environmental performance for the 2016–17 financial year, in line with the above requirements, and specifically outlines the department’s energy and emissions performance and usage trends in each of the EEGO ‘end-use categories’: